 - The DC Universe version is the Trope Namer, and has a lot of them.
 One of the best and most notable is Kingdom Come, a beautifully painted and surprisingly cerebral graphic novel.
 Some of their Elseworlds would actually fall under For Want of a Nail.

 - I, Joker is a one-shot about a dystopian future version of Gotham where people worship the current Batman (who is also called "The Bruce", but is NOT Bruce Wayne) as a god.
-It's told from the point of view of a person who believes himself to be The Joker.
-This Batman likes to take enemies of the state, mind-wipe them, and turn them into carbon-copies of past Batman villains with implanted memories; he then uses them in a yearly bloodsport where the entire city dresses up as Batmen/girls/women and attempts to kill one of the villains so as to get a chance to fight him for the right to become the new Batman.
+It's told from the point of view of The Joker.
+Or rather, a person who believes himself to be the Joker.
+This world's Batman likes to take enemies of the state, mind-wipe them, and turn them into carbon-copies of past Batman villains with implanted memories; he then uses them in a yearly bloodsport where the entire city dresses up as Batmen/girls/women and attempts to kill one of the villains so as to get a chance to fight him for the right to become the new Batman.
 However, after an act of rebellion from his personal doctor/surgeon who converts the rebels into faux villains, this year's Joker gradually regains his memories and, after discovering the original Batcave, defeats the wannabe Bat-god and takes up the mantle of the Bat.
 He also rescues his girlfriend, who had had her vocal cords removed as punishment for being a rebel; she becomes his Robin.

-- The first Elseworlds story is the criminally under-appreciated Gotham By Gaslight, in which Bruce Wayne is a young American plutocrat on a world tour in 1889, and ends up fighting (and is suspected of being) Jack the Ripper.
+- The first Elseworlds story is the criminally under-appreciated Gotham by Gaslight, in which Bruce Wayne is a young American plutocrat on a world tour in 1889, and ends up fighting (and is suspected of being) Jack the Ripper.